tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 $$J_{(\theta)} = \frac{1}{2m} \sum_{i=1}^m (h_{(\theta)}(X^{(i)}) - Y^{(i)})^2$$

-Since we don't know what the optimized $\theta$ values are, we have to initialize theis values. we could give them a value of zeros
+Since we don't know what the optimized $\theta$ values are, we have to initialize theta values by giving them a value of zeros

 ```python